pingcap/docs/sql-statements/sql-statement-alter-table-compact.md

 >
 > This statement is still an experimental feature.
 It is NOT recommended that you use it in the production environment.

-After a write occurs, TiDB automatically performs data compaction at the backend.
-Specifically, TiDB rewrites the physical data in a table, including cleaning up deleted data and merging multiple versions of data.
-After data compaction, you can get higher access performance with less disk usage.
+TiDB automatically schedules data compaction on storage nodes in the background.
+During the compaction, storage nodes rewrite the physical data, including cleaning up deleted rows and merging multiple versions caused by updates.
+This enhances read performance with less disk usage.
 The `ALTER TABLE ...
-COMPACT` statement allows you to compact data of specific tables immediately without waiting for the backend to trigger a compaction.
+COMPACT` statement allows you to initiate compaction for a specific table immediately, without waiting until compaction is triggered in the background.

-The execution of this statement does not block the existing SQL statements, affect such TiDB functions as transactions, DDL, and GC, or change data obtained by executing SQL statements.
-However, executing this statement may take up some IO and CPU resources, which might result in business latency.
+The execution of this statement does not block existing SQL statements or affect any TiDB features, such as transactions, DDL, and GC.
+Data that can be selected via SQL statements will not be changed either.
+However, executing this statement may take up some IO and CPU resources, which might result in higher SQL execution latency.

-The execution finishes with execution result returned only when all replicas of a table are compacted.
-During the execution process, you can safely interrupt the compaction for the current table by executing the [`KILL`](/sql-statements/sql-statement-kill.md) statement.
-Interrupting a compaction does not break data consistency or lead to data loss, nor does it affect subsequent manual or automatic compactions.
+The compaction statement will be finished and returned when all replicas of a table are compacted.
+During the execution process, you can safely interrupt the compaction by executing the [`KILL`](/sql-statements/sql-statement-kill.md) statement.
+Interrupting a compaction does not break data consistency or lead to data loss, nor does it affect subsequent manual or background compactions.

-Data compaction is currently supported only for TiFlash, not for TiKV.
+This data compaction statement is currently supported only for TiFlash replicas, not for TiKV replicas.

 ## Synopsis